shaligramk/shaligramk.github.io/_posts/2023-07-28-up-and-running-with-selenium.md

 ### Up and Running with Selenium

+This post covers a basic implementation of a Selenium testing framework from the ground up using python.
+It includes example code, in addition to a number of links that were useful when developing my framework.

 ## Design
 When you're building out a testing framework, it's important to think about how it's going to be used and who is going to be using it.
 Here are some things to consider: